-It is known that red-noise like variability commonly seen in quasars/active galactic nuclei (AGNs)\footnote{We use the terminology ``quasar'' and ``AGN'' interchangeably throughout the paper.} can produce spurious few-cycle periodic signals in AGN light curves, especially for those with sparse and uneven sampling and large photometric uncertainties (\citealt{Vaughan2016}).
+It is known that red-noise-like variability is commonly seen in quasars/active galactic nuclei (AGNs)\footnote{We use the terminology ``quasar'' and ``AGN'' interchangeably throughout the paper.} can produce spurious few-cycle periodic signals in AGN light curves, especially for those with sparse and uneven sampling and large photometric uncertainties (e.g., \citealt{Vaughan2016,Krishnan2021}).
 Considering that we only limit 1.5 cycles of periodicity, it is necessary to appropriately estimate the statistical significance of the periodicity.
 Below we estimate the false-alarm probability (FAP) and significance based on two popular red-noise models, namely, the damped random walk (DRW) model and the single power-law (SPL) model.
 Here, the SPL model means the power spectral density (PSD) of the light curve follows a SPL.